Near Tilden in McMullen County, Texas — The American South (West South Central)

 Before and after the Civil War the road was used as a military supply route from San Antonio to forts Ewell (1852-54), at Nueces River crossing, and McIntosh, at Laredo, and as a trade outlet for early settlers.

 Other nearby markers.
-At least 5 other markers are within 7 miles of this marker, measured as the crow flies.
-Old Rock Store (approx. 4.7 miles away); Tilden (approx. 4.7 miles away); McMullen County (approx. 4.7 miles away); Dog Town Jail (approx. 4.7 miles away); Cross (approx. 6.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Old McMullen College (approx. 4.6 miles away); Old Rock Store (approx. 4.7 miles away); Tilden (approx. 4.7 miles away); McMullen County (approx. 4.7 miles away); Dog Town Jail (approx. 4.7 miles away); San Caja Hill (approx. 4.8 miles away); Boot Hill Cemetery, 1858-77 (approx. 4.8 miles away); Original Burial Site of Moses William Hindes (approx. 4.8 miles away).
+Touch for a list and map of all markers in Tilden.

 Also see . . .